 Landlord And Tenant Law

-Our firm provides representation to protect the landlords’ rights while maximizing their profit for both residential and commercial properties.
-In the eviction process, our experienced attorneys comply, both substantively and procedurally, with all applicable laws, thereby avoiding delays, unnecessary expense, and possible liability to the tenant for wrongful eviction and/or criminal sanctions
+Landlord: Our firm provides representation to protect the landlords’ rights while maximizing their profit for both residential and commercial properties.
+In the eviction process, our experienced attorneys comply, both substantively and procedurally, with all applicable laws, thereby avoiding delays, unnecessary expense, and possible liability to the tenant for wrongful eviction and/or criminal sanctions.

 In today’s economy, few legal subjects receive more attention than the remedies available to lenders and borrowers when real estate loans go into default.
 For over thirty years, we have advised lenders regarding loan workouts, loan modifications, and all of the steps leading up to, and including, foreclosure.
 Over the same period, we have advised borrowers regarding these same topics, as well as foreclosure avoidance measures such as short sales, deed in lieu of foreclosure options, and other negotiable resolutions.